Nepiki/Guides/Dragon-Force-(Saturn).md

 _Have Gongos defeat Paxx at the Shadow Tower and meet Leviathan_

 Required progression - After a progress related domestic event where your advisor discusses the Shadow Tower, visit it with Gongos.
 It is located north of the large lake which is northwest of Topaz castle.
 Gongos will be attacked by a dragon general named Paxx which he must defeat.
-During the following Shadow Tower event, Paxx will meet Ramda and the achievement will unlock at the conclusion of the event.
+During the following Shadow Tower event, Gongos will meet Ramda and the achievement will unlock at the conclusion of the event.

 ***